stephanlamoureux/twoge/README.md

 1. AWS EC2 (Elastic Compute Cloud) to host your twoge application.
 2. AWS S3 (Simple Storage Service) to store your static files, such as images, videos, and other assets.
 3. AWS IAM (Identity and Access Management) to manage service’s access and permissions to AWS resources.
-4. AWS VPC (Virtual Private Cloud) to create a secure and isolated network environment for your application in public subnet.
+4. AWS VPC (Virtual Private Cloud) to create a secure and isolated network environment for your application in the public subnet.
 5. AWS ALB (Application Load Balancer) to distribute incoming traffic across multiple EC2 instances.
-6. AWS ASG (Auto Scaling Group) to automatically scale your EC2 instances up or down based on the demand coming from aspiring astronauts.
+6. AWS ASG (Auto Scaling Group) to automatically scale your EC2 instances up or down based on the demand.
 7. AWS SNS (Simple Notification Service) to receive notifications about your application's performance and health.
-8. AWS RDS for database (if you want to be more hacky, you can do deploy postgres database on private subnet)
+8. AWS RDS for database (or you can deploy a postgres database on a private subnet)